miracuse/miracuse.github.io/index.md

 Players should pick a [Class](docs/classes/index.md) and fill out a [Character Sheet](docs/character_sheet.html).

 The GM should review all of the content on this site and prepare a short adventure.
 Resources on the [GM Pages](docs/gm_pages/index.md) will help.

+### For Experienced Players

+Interested in how _Miracuse_ compares to systems like Dungeons and Dragons?
+[This Page](docs/more/system_design/about_the_system.html) goes into detail on the differences and design philosophy.

 <!-- var data = {{ site.data.miracuse_kits | jsonify }} -->